-Corrective Maintenance - Gage.
-It is best to dismantle the gage B. while hot as gasket sticking is reduced to a minimum. mantle the gage, the nuts and spring washers at the ends of the cover should be removed first.
+It is best to dismantle the gage while hot as gasket sticking is reduced to a minimum.
+To dismantle the gage, the nuts and spring washers at the ends of the cover should be removed first.
 The remaining nuts and washers are then removed following the sequence shown in Figure 1.
 Before removing the cover plate, carefully mark its position on the chamber so that it can be replaced in its original position at reassembly.
 Remove the cover plate, glass and mica.
-Remove the gasket being careful not to damage the chamber seating surface.
+Remove the gasket being careful not to damage the chamber-seating surface.
 If tools must be used to overcome sticking, a broad, flat brass scraper should be used.
 Carefully clean all gasket material from the gasket seat.
 Remove the cushion from the cover plate, taking the same precautions as observed in removing the gasket.
 New gaskets and cushions should always be used in reassembly of the gage since a glass not seated in the identical depressions left previously would create a condition of point loading under which the glass would readily fail.
 New mica should always be used.
-Even if the old mica can be thoroughly cleaned and looks satisfactory, cracks may develop during cleaning which will allow water to penetrate to the glass.
+Even if the old mica can be thoroughly cleaned and looks satisfactory, cracks may develop during cleaning, which will allow water to penetrate to the glass.
 Although a used glass may look perfect, it may have lost some of its original temper.
-The best practice is to use a new glass.
-If a glass is reused, check to be sure it is not chipped or scratched.
-Wrapping the glass in a clean, soft cloth and storing it to one side of the work area will protect the glass against damaging scratches and chips during gage maintenance.
-Replace the glass in the same position as it was before removal from the gage.
+Therefore, the glass must also be replaced when dismantling and reassembling a gage.

-Assemble the gage as follows: Centralize the glass insert so that it uniformly clears the sides of the recess (see Figure 3).
-A piece of 1/64" gasket material, 1-1/2" long by 3/8" wide should be placed as a spacer at each end of the glass to prevent contact with the chamber and to assist in centralizing the glass in its seat.
-Use new parts for glass insert, mica protector, gasket (1/32" thick), cushion for coverplate (1/32" thick), washer set and old coverplate and nuts.
-Four (4) spring washers (P/N V15528-J1) are to be stacked under each nut on the bolts as shown in Figure 2B and two (2) spring washers are to be stacked under each nut on the studs as shown in Figure 2A.
+Assemble the gage as follows:

+Centralize the glass insert so that it uniformly clears the sides of the recess (See Figure 3).
+A piece of 1/64 INCH gasket material, 1-1/2 INCH long by 3/8 INCH wide should be placed as a spacer at each end of the glass to prevent contact with the chamber and to assist in centralizing the glass in its seat.
+Use new parts for glass insert, mica protector, gasket (1/32 INCH thick), cushion for cover plate (1/32 INCH thick), washer set and old cover plate and nuts.
+Four (4) spring washers (P/N: V-15697-J1) are to be stacked under each nut on the bolts as shown in Figure 2B and two (2) spring washers are to be stacked under each nut on the studs as shown in Figure 2A.